Let’s be blunt - Toxic substances are in our food, households, on our skin, in the air, soil and water.

 While a tiny amount of ascorbic acid is acceptable as a preservative and pH balancer, a spoon of ascorbic acid powder (synthetic Vitamin C) is not, and it will be full of fillers and anti-caking agents as well.
 No good at all for children.

 While we’re on the topic of mainstream brands and products, be cautious with use of common cough syrups as in addition to the above they often contain:

 How do I Avoid These Toxins in Real Life?

 In real day to day life we can’t be examining and analysing every product or food!

-These suggestions may help limit your family’s toxic risk when it comes to skin care & are a good place to start:
+These suggestions may help limit your family’s toxic risk when it comes to what you consume:

 - Get independent guidance from independent organisations like EWG, Think Dirty or Toxinless.com

 Lead by example with your children so they learn to protect themselves too, and don’t hold back in asking companies exactly what’s in their products!

 Blogs on similar topics: